-The CS-Foundation level is the first level of exam for Company-Secretaryship.
+The CS Foundation Exam level is the first level of exam for Company-Secretaryship.
 This level is not mandatory for candidates possessing a degree in Corporate-Secretaryship or Commerce to pass in the Final Examination of the Institute of Cost and Works Account of India (ICWAI) or the Institute of Chartered Accountants of India (ICAI) or any other Accountancy Institution in India or abroad recognized as equivalent by the Council.
-Candidates possessing a degree or master’s degree in any discipline other than Fine arts.
-Anyways, it is advisable for the students who are directly registered for the Executive level to read through the study materials of Foundation program in order to clear the Pre-Examination test and also to form a base for the other subjects, especially for the non-commerce students.
+Candidates possessing a degree or master’s degree in any discipline other than Fine Arts.
+Anyway, it is advisable for the students who are directly registered for the Executive level to read through the study materials of Foundation program in order to clear the Pre-Examination test and also to form a base for the other subjects, especially for the non-commerce students.

 This article aims to elaborate on specific key strategies used by toppers and first-time achievers to crack the exam.